A B O U T /

 Grab a beer and relax, this might take a while...

 As long as I can remember, art and water have been my two favorite things.
 When I was one and a half years old, I created my first masterpiece; a chalk drawing of a balloon, complete with string, on my little wooden table.
 Maybe that’s why to this day I prefer to paint on wood, not canvas.
 Growing up in Ventura County, the ocean has always been my backyard playground.
-My Dad and uncles were always taking me fishing, exploring around the Channel Islands and hanging out at the beach.
+My family was always taking me fishing, exploring around the Channel Islands and hanging out at the beach.
 My mother put me in swimming lessons when I was an infant and I’ve had trouble staying out of the water ever since.

 Most of the pivotal moments in my life seem to be marked by an interaction with the water.
 Most significantly, when I first discovered surfing when I was 11 while in Junior Lifeguards.
 This newfound passion found its way into my artwork, my class time doodles turning my notebooks into sketchpads filled with waves.
 To me, the ocean and making art were one in the same.
 An inherent expression of spirit, fun, nature, and freedom.